 This 5-mile circular walk around Allerthorpe Common and Waplington is situated near Pocklington, East Riding of Yorkshire.
-Allerthorpe Common and Woods are perfect for a dog walk!
-My dogs loved it and I know your dogs will too.
+Allerthorpe Common and Woods are perfect for a dog walk.

 The pine woodland of Allerthorpe is very attractive to walk through, no matter what season, as the tracks are wide and easy to follow.